wulukewu/ncu-campus-qa-bot/crawler/adm/statistics/README.md

   - If neither is available, `.docx` falls back to plain text using `python-docx` (pip).

 Already RAG-friendly formats (`.pdf`, `.csv`, `.txt`) are skipped (counted as `skipped`) rather than re-converted.
 Conversion logs differentiate `converted`, `skipped`, and `failed`.

+## Output

+The script downloads files into `docs/<n>/` folders, where `<n>` corresponds to the page number.
+Each of these subdirectories will contain a `metadata.json` file with details about the downloaded files for that page.

+A top-level `summary.json` is also created in the `docs/` folder, which contains a summary of all crawled pages.

+To disable the creation of all JSON files (`metadata.json` and `summary.json`), use the `--no-metadata` flag.